 - Feature on Career Development Corporate Sponsors’ page linking with your company website

-- Annual inclusion in our wall of recognition and LED display in Career Development lobby
+- Annual inclusion of your company logo on the LED display in Career Development lobby

 - Invitation to Corporate Partners Annual Meeting

-- Invitation to annual Diversity Luncheon in Spring
+- Invitation to annual diversity event in Spring

 - Recognition at each job fair